 On either side of the centre, just within walking distance, are base stations of the cable car to the Aiguille du Midi (for the famous Vallée Blanche glacier run) and a gondola to Le Brévent.
 A third high-altitude area, La Flégère, is linked to Le Brévent by cable car and reached by its own cable car from the village of Les Praz.

-Down the valley is Les Houches, with the most sheltered slopes in the valley.
-This is wholly described at the end of the chapter; its lifts are not covered by the normal Chamonix pass.
+Down the valley is Les Houches, with the most sheltered slopes in the valley but its lifts are not covered by the normal Chamonix pass.

-Free ski-buses link all these points but can get very crowded ('even in January') and be 'infrequent and unreliable'.
+Free ski-buses link all these points but can get very crowded.
 Don't expect additional buses to meet varying demand, such as when everyone wants to get to Les Houches in bad weather.
-There are also hourly trains along the valley, free with a guest card, and usually recommended by reporters.
+There are also hourly trains along the valley, free with a guest card, and many visitors recommend using this route.

 The Mont Blanc Unlimited lift pass covers not only Les Houches but also Verbier in Switzerland and Courmayeur in Italy.
 The first is a major expedition; the second is of more practical use, not least because the weather can be good in Italy when it is lousy in Chamonix.
 And there are buses through the Mont Blanc tunnel several times daily.
 Having a car is useful in lots of ways, and makes that outing to Verbier a more practical proposition.